DeveloperSuccess/DeferredTaskManager/README.md

 ## Usage example

-1️⃣ Injection of the Singleton dependency with the required data type:
+### 1️⃣ Injection of the Singleton dependency with the required data type:

 ```
 services.AddSingleton<IDeferredTaskManagerService<object>, DeferredTaskManagerService<object>>();
 ```

-2️⃣ Background tasks are executed in a separate thread from the background service, if desired, you can run each DeferredTaskManager in a separate thread:
+### 2️⃣ Creating a Background Service with the necessary parameters:

 ```
 internal sealed class EventManagerService : BackgroundService